tstiddy/nodejs-webhooks-rest-sample/README.md

     ```
     You can attach the debugger included in Microsoft Visual Studio Code.
 For more information, see [Debugging in Visual Studio Code](https://code.visualstudio.com/Docs/editor/debugging).

 7. Open a browser and go to http://localhost:3000.

+<a name="contributing"></a>
+## Contributing ##

+If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Questions and comments